Amazon SageMaker Best Practices

 Monitoring Endpoints Using CloudWatch

-Amazon CloudWatch is a metric repository that gathers data and analyzes metrics in real-time.
+Amazon CloudWatch is a metric repository that gathers data and analyzes metrics in real time.
 The CloudWatch interface displays all the data in a graph format.
-Depending on your specific needs, you can also build custom dashboards for particular metrics.
+You can also build custom dashboards for particular metrics depending on your specific needs.

 In addition, CloudWatch enables you to set alarms to notify you whenever your endpoint use exceeds a certain threshold.
-By providing complete visibility into your running instances, CloudWatch enables you to study your use and optimize your instances’ performance.
+CloudWatch enables you to study your use and optimize your instances’ performance by providing complete visibility into your running instances.

 Using SageMaker Multi-Model Endpoints